SeatGuru shut down after 24 years. This is the site quietly replacing it.

 4. Google Flights seat maps

-Best for: checking seat maps while booking
+Best for: checking the basic layout while booking

-Google Flights now shows basic seat maps when you're selecting flights.
-It's convenient because it's right there in the booking flow — you don't need to visit a separate site.
-The maps are basic, though.
-You'll see seat availability and a general layout, but there's no colour coding, no "this seat has limited recline" warnings, and no community reviews.
+Google Flights shows basic seat maps when you're selecting flights.
+It's convenient because it's right there in the booking flow — you don't need to open a separate site.
+The maps show seat availability and cabin layout, and Google does surface some high-level amenity information (seat type, Wi-Fi, legroom filter) at the search stage.

 Which alternative should you use?